FAQ

 • Training documentation

-Please contact me to get a free quote!
+Contact me to get a free quote!
 If I cannot take on your project, I will do my best to refer you to a trusted colleague.

 Proofreading implies carefully checking the original text against its translation to make sure that the message is accurate and complete.
 More than checking for grammar and spelling errors, it means reviewing and improving the text.
 Some sentences may be rewritten to avoid informal phrases, repetitions, and unclear meanings.